aknackiron/testdroid-documentation/how-tos/faq/index.md

 ## Generic Questions

-**Q: Is your solution strictly for testing mobile apps (this is how I understand), or is it possible to use it also for testing mobile sites.**
+**Q: Is your solution strictly for testing mobile apps, or is it possible to use it also for testing mobile sites.**

  Testdroid products are not limited to apps only.
-E.g. Testdroid Recorder can be used to record interactions with websites/apps, Testdroid Enterprise has several possibilities to be integrated with other frameworks (e.g. Selenium), and also devices at Testdroid Cloud can be used for mobile app/site testing.
+E.g. Appium framework can be used to test mobile websites using Testdroid device cloud.

 **Q: How many people are you?
 And where are you located?
 Are you guys like 5 guys in garage or...**

- Currently (mid Feb 2014), we’re about 35 in headcount, located in 3 countries.
-We have two major R&D sites and two sales bigger sales offices.
+ Currently (mid Feb 2016), we’re about 55 in headcount, located in 4 countries.
+We have two major R&D sites and two bigger sales offices.
 Totally 5 different offices in the USA, Finland and Poland.

-## Commercial Questions

-**Q: On the price list: What means "Projects"?**

- Project means one application, game or service you are building.
-Any project can have unlimited number of versions and we’re not limiting that anyhow.
-Project is also platform-specific so one game for Android and iOS equals with 2 projects.

-**Q: What is your cancellation time of a subscription?**

- Minimum commitment for any Testdroid Cloud plan is 30 days.
-You can unsubscribe any time and one day before the new month plan to start counts as successful unsubscribe.